The meaning EA in an agile world

 "focusing more on solving business problems than on extensive documentation and taking a data-driven approach...”

-EA is driven by requirements for business services and processes that depend on creating and using business data.
+EA is data-driven; starts with requirements for business services and processes that depend on creating and using business data.

 “to business transformation...